Anushkach/Forest-Fire-Prediction-App/README.md

 # Forest Fire Prediction App

-This is a simple Streamlit app that predicts whether a forest fire will occur based on input values of temperature, relative humidity, and rain.
+The primary goal of this project was to develop a web application that displays weather information for user-specified locations and provides predictive analysis to assess the likelihood of fire incidents.
+To predict forest fires, we collected data on rainfall, relative humidity, and temperature, taking into account their availability and importance in the predictive modeling process.
+We implemented an ensemble machine learning model to improve performance by incorporating the most effective algorithms from the dataset and using a voting classifier.
+The web application predicts the occurrence of a forest fire based on user input for temperature, relative humidity, and rainfall, utilizing a pre-trained binary classification model.

 ## Installation